KenticoDevTrev/PartialWidgetPage/README.md

 ### AJAX Additional Options
 **Custom URL**  This allows you to enter a relative or full URL of the page you wish to retrieve, you can enter any valid Url that your site will render, even if it's a custom route.
 This takes priority over the Page Selection if provided.

-### IPartialWidgetPageHelper.LayoutIfEditMode
+### IPartialWidgetPageHelper.LayoutIfEditMode/IPartialWidgetPageHelper.LayoutIfNotAjax
-In your rendering View, if you wish to toggle the Layout off during either server side or ajax calls, please use the `Layout = IPartialWidgetPageHelper.LayoutIfEditMode("_Layout")` in your view.
+In your rendering View, if you wish to toggle the Layout off during either server side or ajax calls, please use the `Layout = IPartialWidgetPageHelper.LayoutIfEditMode("_Layout")` in your view for server side, and `Layout = IPartialWidgetPageHelper.LayoutIfNotAjax("_Layout")` if ajax.
 This will return a Null for the layout if it's either not in Edit Mode or if it's being called from the Partial Widget Page's Ajax rendering.

 Be aware you may have to add a custom View or logic if you need to do Server Rendering with a partial, but also want it to render with a normal layout on non-edit mode.
 However usually this is can be accomplished through your ViewComponent/Action Controller logic, or through a separate view.